alberefe/grimoirelab-enigma/README.md

 2. In security credentials, assign an access key to the user that's going to access the vault.
 This key, for now will go to the aws_config.json file that should be stored in ../config_files/

+3. On the aws_manager_tester.py file, make sure the credentials are retrieved from the correct file and run the program.
+    It should assign the env vars correctly.